sekai-soft/code-launcher/README.md

     * Tested on Windows 11
         * Windows 10 should work as well
     * Tested on macOS Sonoma on Apple Silicon
-        * Should work as low as macOS Catalina
+        * Should work as low as macOS Big Sur

 ## Download
 * Windows